kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 **Import failing**:

 -   Verify JSON file is valid (not corrupted)
--   Check file was exported from Chat2Pdf
+-   Check file was exported from ExportMyChat
 -   Try importing a smaller file first
 -   Check browser console for specific errors